 Shocking, right?
 But sugar is one of the worst things for your teeth because of the plaque it creates.
-The bacteria and plaque that grow after you eat or drink things high in sugar, produce acids that attack the outermost layer of your tooth, the enamel.
+The bacteria and plaque that grow after you eat or drink things high in sugar.
+This can produce acids that attack the outermost layer of your tooth, the enamel.
 Without your enamel, your teeth are prone to sensitivity, making day to day tasks as simple as breathing more difficult.

 Yes, there are health benefits to adding lemon to your water, and balsamic dressing is one of the most healthy that you can put on your salads, but what are those acidic foods doing to your teeth?
 Like sugar, acid wears down your enamel, which can lead to a whole slew of problems for your mouth.